 White, non-Hispanic: 79%

 Native Hawaiian or other Pacific Islander, non-Hispanic: 0%

 The faculty at Susquehanna prepare students to grow, succeed, and serve in the context of a rapidly changing environment.

 Susquehanna faculty are dedicated scholars and passionate teachers.
-Ninety-two percent of full-time faculty have earned the highest degrees in their fields.
+90 percent of full-time faculty have earned the highest degrees in their fields.

 Because Susquehanna is an undergraduate-only institution, students learn from expert faculty members and not graduate assistants.
-One hundred percent of the faculty in the arts are professional artists, musicians and writers.
+100 percent of the faculty in the arts are professional artists, musicians, and writers.

 Susquehanna faculty members are committed to student success.
 Inside or outside the classroom, students encounter professors who become mentors and lifelong supporters.

-Each year, Susquehanna’s students, faculty and staff select a new university theme for the coming year.
-Incoming first-year students are given a common reading assignment related to this theme, creating a shared academic experience and point of discussion during their first semester.
+Each year, Susquehanna’s students, faculty, and staff select a new university theme for the coming year.
+Incoming freshmen are then given a common reading assignment related to this theme, creating a shared academic experience and point of discussion during their first semester.

-Faculty and staff also read the common reading and find ways to use it in the classroom, in the residence halls, in administrative offices, over lunch and more.
+Faculty and staff also take part in the common reading so that they may incorporate the shared experience into the classroom, in the residence halls, in administrative offices, over lunch, and more.
 This introduction to life in a community of learners, where all are engaged in discussion and reflection on texts and ideas, leads to lively conversations with students that challenge them to think critically.